SimonKmr/Skmr.Editor/README.md

 The director Project is the link between engine and analyzer.
 This should simplify the process of getting image data to directions, like where a cut should be done inside a video.

+## Images

+Images are Functions that can be used to alter images aswell as generate new images.